snmarkley1/HHUUD10/README.md

 - `UY1` - Urbanization year according to when a tract surpassed 200 HU / SQMI in its dasymetrically refined area.
 - `UY2` - Same as UY1, except urbanized non-residential areas identified by the pdev variable and tract adjacency are included.

+# Correspondence
+For any issues with these scripts, please create an issue.

+## Licence
+The data collected and presented is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying code used to format, analyze and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).